christoffer/openhack2018/README.md

 - libnado (running k-nearest neighbor algorithm)

 ## Steps to carry out solution:
-1) Get iata-identifiers of activities with known recipient country
+1) Get IATI-identifiers of activities with known recipient country from d-portal.org
 2) Make API calls to get JSON file containing details tied with the activity
 3) Filter for completed activities using the activity status code
-4) Get and filter url to PDF results documents tied to the activities using the document format and report format code
+4) Obtain and filter url to PDF results documents tied to the activities using the document format and report format code
-5) Determine the language of the document
+5) Determine if the language of the document is English or Swedish
 6) Run NLP on the document to do word stemming and remove stop words
+7) Select and classify key words by sectors indicated on openaid.se
-7) Use the k-nearest neighbor algorithm to calculate the weight of key words
+8) Use the k-nearest neighbor algorithm to calculate the weight of key words
-8) Create a JSON file tying a country to its weighted key words
+9) Create a JSON file tying a country to its weighted key words
-9) Fetch JSON file on webpage to display results on webpage
+10) Fetch JSON file on webpage to display results on webpage

 ## Languages used:
 - Python3